-As a remote golf and family vacation spot, I don’t know that I have seen anything better than Black Mountain.
-It was founded by Scandinavian entrepreneur Stig Notlov.
-Formerly a successful businessman in the hardware industry, Stig developed Black Mountain in his second career having frequented Thailand regularly and always dreaming of building his own world class golf facility.
-Purchasing land in Thailand is not a straightforward forward process, and after a number of legal challenges the East and North, courses were finally laid out in 2007 by Phil Ryan of Pacific Coast Design.
+As a remote golf and family vacation spot, I don’t know that I have seen anything better than Black Mountain Golf Club.
+Scandinavian entrepreneur Stig Notlov founded Black Mountain.
+Formerly a successful businessman in the hardware industry, Stig developed Black Mountain in his second career.
+Stig had frequented Thailand regularly and always dreamed of building his own world-class golf facility.
+However, purchasing land in Thailand is not a straightforward forward process.
+After a number of legal challenges the East and North, courses were finally laid out in 2007 by Phil Ryan of Pacific Coast Design.